-In 2017, Cermaq Norway engaged in activities with different stakeholders from local communities including municipalities, anglers' associations, suppliers and customers.
+In 2018, Cermaq Norway engaged in activities with different stakeholders from local communities including municipalities, anglers' associations, suppliers and customers.
 Cermaq Norway met with local administration and politicians in most of the municipalities where the company has operations to discuss current and planned activities and opportunities for development.
-Cermaq also conducted open meetings addressing people's concerns and answering questions about Cermaq's operations, including a meeting with neighbors who are or may be impacted by the construction of a new processing plant in 2018.